ASTROCYTOMA

 Diagnosis of Spinal Cord Astrocytoma

 Diagnosis begins with a thorough evaluation by a spine specialist.
-This includes a complete medical history and a neurological examination to identify even subtle defects.
-If done well, your medical history and physical condition will determine which parts of the spine are affected.
-MRI is the test of choice for confirming the diagnosis of astrocytoma and providing a clear anatomical picture of tumor location, size, and morphology.
-Once the tumor has been localized and the involvement of surrounding structures has been analyzed, the patient will likely be scheduled for a tissue biopsy, which can be done separately or in combination with tumor resection. increase.
+This includes a complete medical history and a neurological exam to identify even subtle defects.
+When done well, your medical history and physical condition determine which parts of the spine are affected.
+MRI serves as the test of choice to confirm the diagnosis of astrocytoma and to provide a clear picture of tumor location, size, and shape.
+Once the tumor is localized and the involvement of surrounding structures is analyzed, the patient usually gets scheduled for a tissue biopsy, either separately or in combination with tumor removal.

-A surgical procedure called a biopsy enables the surgeon to take a tiny sample of the damaged tissue while the patient is asleep in the operating room.
-A neuropathologist will examine the tissue obtained during the biopsy under a microscope in the laboratory.
-An examination of the tumor will disclose if it is benign or malignant.
-The tumor’s grade and cell of origin will also be determined by the biopsy.
-The prognosis and treatment strategies are determined by each of these variables.
+A surgical procedure called a biopsy enables the surgeon to take a small sample of the damaged tissue while the patient sleeps in the operating room.
+A neuropathologist examines the tissue obtained during the biopsy under a microscope in the laboratory.
+The tumor exam shows if it is benign or malignant.
+The biopsy also determines the tumor’s grade and cell of origin.
+Each of these factors guides prognosis and treatment planning.

 Treatment of Spinal Cord Astrocytoma